day8/re-frame/docs/Interceptors.md

 Dunno about you, but I'm easily offended by underscores.

-If we had a component which did this:
+If we had a view  which did this:
 ```clj
 (dispatch [:delete-item 42])
 ```